Baddum/SQL418/README.md

 }
 ```

-Most of all, it allows you can to extends your own application.
+Most of all, it allows to extend your own application easily.
 In the following example, we extend the `UserModel` to do a soft delete:

 ```php